Braie History, Family Crest & Coats of Arms

 Early History of the Braie family

 This web page shows only a small excerpt of our Braie research.
-Another 401 words (29 lines of text) covering the years 1066, 1260, 1500, 1700, 1440, 1503, 1656, 1730, 1790, 1883, 1794, 1868 and are included under the topic Early Braie History in all our PDF Extended History products and printed products wherever possible.
+Another 285 words (20 lines of text) covering the years 1066, 1260, 1500, 1700, 1440, 1503, 1644, 1656, 1730, 1790, 1883, 1794, 1868 and are included under the topic Early Braie History in all our PDF Extended History products and printed products wherever possible.

 Braie Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Braie have been found, including Bray, Braye, Braie, Brey, Breye, Brae and others.

 Early Notables of the Braie family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Braie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) are included under the topic Early Braie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Braie family to Ireland

 Some of the Braie family moved to Ireland, but this topic is not covered in this excerpt.

-Another 131 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.